A Mexican rice recipe everyone loves, better with brown rice.

 - Heat the oil over in a medium-sized pot over medium-high heat.
 Add the rice, onion, and bell pepper and cook, stirring frequently, until the vegetables are slightly tender and the onions are translucent, about 5 minutes.

 - Stir in the garlic, drained diced tomatoes, salt, chili powder, and broth.
-Reduce the heat to a low simmer and cook until fluffy, about 45 minutes.
+Reduce the heat to a low simmer and cook, covered, until fluffy, about 45 minutes.
 Fluff with a fork.
 Taste for seasoning and serve hot.
 PRO TIP: Feel free to substitute white rice instead of brown.
 This will cook faster and is more "restaurant style."
 Just make sure you adjust the ratio of liquid according to the package directions, as well as the cooking time.
+You may also want to rinse the white rice several times to remove excess starch.